1 week later I'm 8,000 days

 NUMBER CRUNCH: 16 leaves = 64 pages half-size.
 Initial press run 200.
 Since we got a better income shortly after finishing this paste up, made up 2 additional sets of 100 and the masthead changed.
 Met a punkrock Staples copy clerk Jen S. who really liked Pilfers, but was unable to find their CD anywhere.
 Upon quality-assured pickup we left her to keep track of our $5 used Chawalaleng.
 Better her than us, never really liked 'em anyway.
 As much as they ran in the opposite direction those guys could never really escape the ska scene; it was their destiny.
 In the midnight hour, I say the best thing is listening to old Wilson Pickett tapes and mentally having Coolie's chat fill in the gaps.

-Even made more there before they went all super ethical copyright law enforcers.
-Wazmo Nariz forced to go Kinkos where you must understandably sign off with photo ID, they keep it for their lawyer as release from liability and overhead much higher.
-There were quantities of this beta version around long afterward, but they're mostly gone now.
+Made more there before they went all super ethical copy law enforcers.
+Wazmo Nariz forced to go Kinkos where you must understandably sign off with photo ID, they keep it for a lawyer as release from liability with overhead much higher.
+There were quantities of this variant around long afterward, but they're mostly gone now.

 – no. 6 TRIVIA –